Long-distance councillors Alan and Jean Willicombe cleared

 Mr Willicombe said he never thought they had done anything wrong.

-The Conservative couple moved to Gedney Drove End in October saying property prices there were cheaper and their house in Kent sold quicker than expected.'Out of touch'
+The Conservative couple moved to Gedney Drove End in October saying property prices there were cheaper and their house in Kent sold quicker than expected.

 Mr and Mrs Willicombe have served 24 years on the council between them.